18 Mile Creek, NY

 On April 30 – May 1st, I took a trip to Canada and New York with the Times Scientific group.
-The reason for this trip, for me, was to find a Eurypterid.
-These guys are difficult to find and there are not many places one can look for them.
-Roy from times loves those trilos from west NY, and was set on finding some.
+The reason for this trip, for me, was to find a Eurypterid, or Sea Scorpion.
+These fossil are difficult to find and there are not many places one can look for them.
+Roy from times loves those trilobites from west New York, and was set on finding some.

 On Friday, I was armed with directions, collecting tips, and reservations for the quarry.
 All psyched up, we crossed the border into Eurypterid heaven.
 Once there, a seasoned Eurypterid collector showed us the ropes, and lent us a shovel (which no one thought to bring) to clear the overburden.